 Many people read emails while on-the-go, meaning that their time and attention are extra limited.
 Emails not only must have solid copy, but be pleasing to the eye with effective design.

-These web design principles boost email conversion, and knowing them will help you write emails that get the results you want.
+These web design practices boost email conversion, and knowing them will help you write emails that get the results you want.

 1. A Balanced Design

 The more choices you present subscribers with, the more likely they are to become confused and potentially not make a decision at all.
-Your emails need to be simple and functional, without anything extra to bog down your readers.
+Your emails need to be simple, mobile-friendly and functional, without anything extra to bog down your readers.

 Some web design principals boost email conversion, including: